tensorforce/tensorforce/UPDATE_NOTES.md

 we are continuously implementing small updates and bug fixes, which will not be tracked here in detail but through github issues.

+28th July 2017

+- Moved external environments to Tensorforce/external.
+The core package just contains the base environment class and our test environment going forward.
+- Merged environments ALE and Maze explorer, thanks to Islandman93 and mryellow

 25th July 2017